johnschoeman/graphql-demo/stage3/READEME.md

 # ReactJS + GraphQL-Request

-In this stage will will continue with bluebird and contect to our new GraphQL endpoint.
+In this stage will will continue with bluebird and connect our frontend to our new GraphQL endpoint.